TimotheeMathieu/adastop/README.md

 We give here an example based on files containing the evaluations of PPO and A2C given in the `examples` directory.

-The adastop algorithm is initialized with the first test done therough `adastop compare` and the current state of AdaStop is then saved in a pickle file:
+The adastop algorithm is initialized with the first test done through `adastop compare` and the current state of AdaStop is then saved in a pickle file:

 ```console
 > adastop compare --help